DevFabrizio/Fabrizio-Project-Five/README2.md

 - Feature importance
 - Pipeline performance plot.
 This shows the different performance of the model between the train and test set

+## Deployment

+### Heroku

+- The App live link is [this](https://lydia-predictive-app-d788e0d6fee3.herokuapp.com/)
+- The project was deployed to Heroku using the following steps.

+1. Log in to Heroku and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Deploy Branch.
+5. Once the deployment has succesfully completed click the 'Open app' button.

 ## Technologies Used

 This is a list of all the different technologies and libraries used in the project: